lerina/lerina.github.io/writings/refinement.md

 # Self-Refinement

 ```
 I. Self-Refinement is Simple
 1.1 Discipline is a Decision.
 1.2 Commitment is a Choice.
 1.3 Choice seeks what is Simple not what is Easy.

 II.
 Self-Refinement is Harmonious
 2.1 Trust is a Resource that needs frequent care and feeding.
 2.2 It feeds on Constant and Uncompromising adherence to Personal-Integrity.
 2.3 Personal-Integrity is the Congruence of Thought, Speech and Deeds.
 2.4 To be Whole then, is when one's Mind, one's Feelings and one's Actions are in Unison.

 III.
 Self-Refinement is a recurring Pledge
 3.1 In Harmony within the Flow, Stable yet not Static.
 3.2 Each day, a new beginning.
 3.3 Each day the Pledge.
 Recall, ReFrame and ReCommit.
 3.4 Flexible, Adaptable without ever compromising Integrity.

 IV.
 Self-Refinement is a Practice
 4.1 Hence forth, Seek what is Simple not what is Easy.
 4.2 Measure Outcome but most of all Celebrate Effort, Efficiency, Time wisely spent.
 4.3 Leverage the POWER.
 Administer the PEACE.
-Practice the WoA.
+Practice the FOMBA (WoA).

 V. Self-Refinement is a way of life
 5.1 Honour Discipline, Commitment and Choices.
+5.2 Don't wait to "feel like" honouring your Commitements.
+Decide and Do.
-5.2 Grow Trust, Build Integrity, Cultivate Harmony as a lifestyle choice.
+5.3 Grow Trust, Build Integrity, Cultivate Harmony as a lifestyle choice.

+        Hence one cultivates
+        composure and temperance,
+        alertness and compassion,
+        sustained perseverance and consistency

                                        _ lerina

 ```

+## Action for the Day
+- Define success for the Day (what to acheive)
+- Specify 3 Actions with a 20h deadline
+- Recite Power before task, Peace after task, WoA between Actions

 ## Leverage the POWER

 ```
 P.    Purpose       &     (Prey) Principles
-O.    Organization  &     Opportunity
+O.    Organization  &     Observation (old, external to you -> Opportunity)
 W.    Willingness.  &     Wit
 E.    Efficiency.   &     Execution
 R.    Resolve.      &     Resources